 Why touch typing helps visually impaired children

 Many visually impaired students find it beneficial to work on a computer/laptop as font and font size can be adjusted to suit individual needs.
 For VI pupils, learning to touch type early in school years is hugely beneficial, vastly increasing efficiency of computer usage and quality & quantity of work produced.
 Typing by touch and achieving muscle memory & automaticity is a key objective for many support teachers working with Visually Impaired children.
-Specialist teachers often target full automaticity by Year 6, so that when moving to Secondary school, VI children are typing very quickly and confidently.
+Specialist teachers often target full automaticity by Year 6, so that when moving to Secondary school, visually impaired children are typing very quickly and confidently.

-The RNIB says… “Whatever your sight difficulty, learning your way around the keyboard and learning to touch type are important skills to learn.
+The RNIB states: “Whatever your sight difficulty, learning your way around the keyboard and learning to touch type are important skills to learn.
 Although great strides have been made in voice recognition software, often the most practical and accurate way for someone with sight problems to control a PC is by use of a keyboard.”

 Why choose Englishtype?